Kataglyphis/jotrockenmitlocken/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I always wanted an easy way to publish new content (blog posts, thoughts about books,...) fast.
+I always wanted an easy way to publish new content :metal:
+(blog posts, thoughts about books,...) fast.
 But why not just using a CMS?
 Here are my reasons:
   * as the content is pure markdown my approach allows me to always change the technology easily, many CMS integrate the content very strongly into their technology
     * therefore you will not make yourself dependent from my repo.
 You are always able to switch :cat2:
   * what if I want to build an UI for a native Linux application?
 Than all effort brought into building a web blog with a CMS is more or less useless.
 With this project I have